troii/Rudeltippen/README.md

 Support
 ===========

-If you need help, just visit the [Support-Page][6] and drop your Question (English or German).
-If you found a bug, please open an Issue on Github.
+If you need help, just visit the [Support-Page][6] and drop your question (English or German).
+If you found a bug or have a feature request, please open an issue on Github.

+If you like Rudeltippen, [flattr][5] it.
+Thanks!

 Licence
 ===========